Do you dream of working smarter? As in staying focused, making a big impact, and having more free time to enjoy your life? I sure do.

 1. Get the right software

 Finding a tool to organize your tasks can go a long way.
 GW member Shonna Ryan uses Asana, a online project management software.
 For something simpler, Matt Medeiros recommends Todoist, a simple to-do list app that syncs across devices.
-For organizing marketing content and operational tasks, Dena and I use Trello here at Groundwork.
+For organizing marketing content and operational tasks, we use Trello here at Groundwork.

 2. Use a timer